UBCO Life Newsletter

 - Images that are of poor quality will not be used

-- We are unable to use images that for which permission has not been obtained (copyright images, images of individuals who have not signed a photo release form)
+- We are unable to use images for which permission has not been obtained (copyright images, images of individuals who have not signed a photo release form)